 Preventing Time Theft

-Preventing time theft is important, but at the same time, no one wants to seem like a dictator by micro-manageing an employee’s habits.
+Preventing time theft is important, but at the same time, no one wants to seem like a dictator by micro-managing an employee’s habits.

 Another consideration is biometric facial recognition which virtually eliminates buddy punching